jeromeetienne/threejs-inspector/README.md

 ### Cleanup

+- reimport the raf throttler
+  - thus you got interest in reimporting the config too
 - when to switch to threejs-doctor and to update threejs-inspector
+  - When detection + raf throttler is done
 - address the three.js detection mechanism. currently manual with button
-  - no emergency
-  - you dont know any good solution for now
-  - what about binding THREE.WebGLRenderer.prototype.render ?
-  - what i want is periodic update of the scene.
-    - then i update the treeview in the panel
-  - so we got t
 - what to do when the inspected page is reloaded ?
-- reimport the raf throttler
-  - thus you got interest in reimporting the config too

 - test on most recent version of three.js
 - use object3dJson var name when applicable